memmett/PyWENO/docs/symbolic.rst

   y2

-The polynomial that interpolates the primitive function of *f* such that
+The polynomial that interpolates the primitive function of :math:`f` such that

 .. math::